Urumqi Travel Guide

 Almost all cuisines of China can be found here, so there is no need to worry about eating.
 Eating food from different local ethnic groups is a must-do activity.
 Kebabs, Nang and Xinjiang Noodles of Uyghur, cheese and Boiled Lamb from Mongolia, bread and dairy-products from Russia ensure that you will not help having a try of some if not all that is on offer.
 Various local fruits and nuts will leave you a sweet memory.

 Coming here will not let you return to your country empty-handed.
 Shopping in the International Grand Bazaar is a pleasant experience.
-Bargain hunting for handicraft souvenirs such as rugs, carpets, Uygur-style hats, knitted sweaters, ethnic costumes, hand-made embroideries and jade carvings, will definitely draw your intense interest.
+Bargain hunting for handicraft souvenirs such as rugs, carpets, Uygur-style hats and knitted sweaters, ethnic costumes, hand-made embroideries and carved jade, will definitely draw your intense interest.

 Nightlife here provides a multiple-range of choices such as watching the ethnic song-and-dance show, tasting native delicacies in the night market, or simply hanging out in bars.
 Shopping along Zhongshan Road or at Er Dao Qiao Market is sure to make your night interesting.
 Or one can climb the Red Hill to appreciate the beautiful night view of the whole city.